“Romantic, laid-back and happiness-infused beach house with pool and excellent service, near Galle (sleeps 2-3)”

-- Go whale watching.
+- Go whale watching in Mirissa.
 Between December and March when the seas are calmest, blue whale spotting is ‘95% guaranteed’ and spinner dolphin spotting is ‘100% guaranteed’

 - Galle Fort, the best preserved and most beautiful of Portugual’s 16th-century Fortress towns in Asia is an unmissable world heritage site, a mere 10-minute tuk-tuk drive away.
 A rampart walk at sunset to the sound of the calls to prayer from the minarets is one of the most magical experiences southern Sri Lanka has to offer.
 You will see the old Dutch and English churches, the Governor’s residence, the tree-lined square of court, the Portuguese black fort, the lighthouse and the granite clock tower.
 But don’t interrupt Sri Lankan lovers canoodling in the high ramparts!

 - Take a cooking lesson with Kumara or at the local school in Unawatuna, and learn how to whip up an authentic curry

 - Unwind with a massage or private yoga class with Sri Yoga Shala (just a couple of minutes from Kikili Beach)

 - Historical sites

 - Scuba diving courses